 - Cardiovascular disease

-- Had a recent cardiac event, such as a heart attack
+- Recent cardiac event, such as a heart attack

 - Heart failure

-- Had a cardiac procedure, such as angioplasty or heart surgery
+- Cardiac procedure, such as angioplasty or heart surgery

 How Do You Pick a Cardiac Rehab Program?

-- Do you need a doctor's referral to enter the program?
-Because cardiac rehab is a form of medical treatment, a doctor's referral should be required.
+- Do I need a doctor's referral to enter the program?
+Cardiac rehab is a form of medical treatment, so a doctor's referral should be required.